gusvianadev/fcc-random-quote-machine/README.md

 ## Summary
 This app was created using the create-react-app tool.
 It's one of the five freeCodeCamp's Front End projects using libraries and frameworks

-It's a basic Random Quote Machine that let's you tweet the current quote or get a new one.
+It's a basic Random Quote Machine that lets you tweet the current quote or get a new one.

 ## Install and Run
 1. Clone down this repository.
 You will need `node` and `npm` installed globally on your computer.